All links go directly to official North Carrollton, Mississippi government websites.

 About North Carrollton, Mississippi

+For statewide criminal history searches, residents may contact the Mississippi Department of Public Safety's Bureau of Investigation, which houses the state’s criminal repository.
+In addition, online lookup portals are available through various law enforcement agencies, making it easier for people to access public criminal records from the comfort of their homes.
 The judicial system serving North Carrollton is the Carroll County Circuit Court, which is responsible for various legal matters, including civil and criminal cases.
-To request court records, individuals can utilize the court's online portal or visit the clerk's office in person for assistance.
+To request court records, individuals can use the court's online portal or visit the clerk's office in person for assistance.
 Vital records such as birth, death, and marriage certificates can be obtained from the Carroll County Clerk, who manages these documents at the local level, or through the Mississippi State Department of Health for statewide requests.
 Property records, which are essential for real estate transactions and inquiries, can be accessed via the county assessor's office and the county recorder’s office, both of which also offer online portals for convenience.
-Additionally, under the Mississippi Public Records Act, residents are entitled to request general public records with typical response times ranging from 5 to 10 business days, ensuring transparency and accessibility in local governance.
+Under the Mississippi Public Records Act, residents are entitled to request general public records with typical response times ranging from 5 to 10 business days.

 Jail & Inmate Records